grotius-cnc/hal-core-2.0/README.md

 This version is forged into a cmake project.

-1 	Install dependencies :
+1. Install dependencies :

-    $ ./deps
+    $ sudo ./deps

+2. Configure step A, from ~/hal-core-2.0 dir/src dir :

+	*(Note: this step has to be modified.
+We could minimize this step, files like Makefile.inc etc could be removed)

+	$ cd src
+	$ ./configure --enable-non-distributable=yes
+	$ cd ..

-2 	Configure some filepath's :
+3. Configure step B, from ~/hal-core-2.0 dir :

-    $ ./configure
+    $ ./configure ~/hal-core-2.0 dir

-3 	Build and install
+4. Build and install

 	*(Note: will install files inside your git clone dir) :